bnjtgly/pokemon-app/README.md

 # Pokemon App

 Note:
-1. Run in windows
+1. Run on windows.
-2. npm should be installed
+2. node.js should be installed.
-3. Please use vscode for smooth install(use command in vscode)
+3. Please use vscode for smooth installation(use command in vscode)

 1. Clone in any folder
 2. git clone https://github.com/bnjtgly/pokemon-app.git